Can change the complexion of an offense as a play-making runner

 Medical evaluation could hurt his draft grade

 With Gurley in the NFL in 2015, Chubb took over as the feature back for the Bulldogs and picked up where he left off as a freshman.
-The sophomore averaged 8.1 yards per carry for 747 yards and seven touchdowns in only five games.
+The sophomore averaged 8.1 yards per carry for 747 yards and seven touchdowns through only five games.
 He had four receptions for 32 yards and a score as well.
 In his final complete game of the year, he ran for 146 yards on 20 carries with a touchdown against eventual National Champion Alabama.
 Chubb tore his ACL against Tennessee in Georgia's next contest and missed the final seven contests of the season.

 As a junior, Chubb had an impressive start to 2016 when he made it back for the season opener and ripped off 222 yards and two touchdowns on 32 carries against North Carolina.
 Unfortunately for Chubb, that was his best game of the season, and he didn't look like the same player over the course of the year.
 In 2016, Chubb averaged 5.0 yards per carry for 1,130 yards with eight touchdowns.
 He had five receptions for 86 yards and a touchdown as well.

 In speaking with a general manager at the end of the regular season, they graded Chubb as a third-round pick, although they thought that he probably would go in the second round of the 2018 NFL Draft, assuming the medical evaluation came back okay.
 Other teams had Chubb on Day 2 as well, with some in the third round and some in the second round.
 Many around the league think it is likely Chubb will end up being a second-round pick.

 Player Comparison: Frank Gore.
 In terms of build and running style, there are a lot of similarities between Gore and Chubb.
-Chubb is almost identical in size to Gore (5-9, 212), and both are very physical runners.
+Chubb is similar in size to Gore (5-9, 212), and both are very physical runners.
 They have excellent lean with the ability to run behind their lines and are very tough to get on the ground.
 Gore is a downhill, hard-nosed runner who has gotten a lot of yards after contact in his NFL career.
 Chubb could be similar to the long-time veteran.

 Another similarity between these two is they had knee injuries in college that could have prevented them from being top-20 picks even though they possessed that level of skill set.
 Gore has had a great NFL career, but if he never had the injuries, he could have been even better.
 Chubb is in the same boat in that he has come back well from his knee injury but may never fully get back the speed and explosion that he had before getting hurt.